What Is Cortisol? (Hero, Villain, or Both?)

 You may notice brain fog, difficulty concentrating, and poor memory.
 Many people describe feeling "wired but tired" — mentally restless yet physically exhausted.

 It is linked to anxiety, irritability, and low mood.
-It does this by reducing activity in the rational part of your brain (your “prefrontal cortex”) while increasing activity in the threat-detection system (your “amygdala”)[4].
+It does this by reducing activity in the rational part of your brain (your 'prefrontal cortex') while increasing activity in the threat-detection system (your 'amygdala')[4].

 Symptoms can include poor sleep quality, increased appetite (particularly for high-fat and high-sugar foods), muscle weakness, slow recovery from exercise or illness, getting ill more often, and skin damage.

 Cortisol also causes you to gain fat by redirecting the energy you eat away from places where it can be burned to places where it is stored (like your belly, legs, arms and hips).
+Thirdly, cortisol also stimulates your appetite, particularly cravings for calorie-dense “comfort foods”.

 So: yes.
 Consistently elevated cortisol can give you a “cortisol belly” and make you gain weight.
 But not on its own.
 Diet, physical activity, sleep quality and genetics also play a role.